Skip NavigationSkip to Primary Content

 Appointments

 For the safety of all hospital patients, all dogs and cats must be leashed, crated or carried at all times.
 Retractable leashes must be locked at all times.
+Appointments/consultations are approximately 30-60 minutes, depending on the severity of the case.

 All clients are presented with proposed treatment plans for medical care for their pet.
 After examination by our doctor, a treatment plan will be generated based on the medical needs of the pet.
 A pre-payment of the high end of the treatment plan is required for treatment.
 If you have any questions about your animal’s eye health or what we can do for you, call us at (559) 451-0800 or contact us below.